How much does my age affect my car insurance rates?

 The calculations about the risk of a certain car are made independently.
 For example, if you are an inexperienced driver in a car with a poor claims record, you are penalized twice.
 A more mature driver in the same car would pay a surcharge for the car, but not one for inexperience.

 Insurers can also choose not to cover certain types or brands of cars.
-Some won’t insure a lifted pickup truck, for example, or a kit car or certain exotic cars.
+For example, some won’t insure a lifted pickup truck, a kit car or certain exotic cars.

 How does my marital status affect my car insurance rate?